 Using computational tools to design and screen millions of compounds, with the drawback of having to test for toxicities and side effects prior to use.

 A gentler form of gene editing that doesn’t cut DNA into pieces, but instead uses chemical reactions to change the letters of the genetic code.
 It is more precise and with fewer side effects.
-In 2017, researchers in China used base editing to mend mutations that cause a serious anemia in human embryos.

 Why gene therapy?